 From Wikipedia, the free encyclopedia.

 ćevapčići (ћевапчићи) or ćevapi (ћевапи) are a Balkan food made of minced meat, variously spiced, typical of the cuisine of the countries of the Balkan Peninsula.
-They are also widely spread in part of North-Eastern Italy (in the provinces of Trieste, Gorizia, Udine), Austria, and other territories bordering with former Yugoslavia.
+They are also widely spread in North-Eastern Italy (in the provinces of Trieste, Gorizia, Udine), Austria, and other territories bordering with former Yugoslavia.
 They are also widely spread in Romania under the name mici.

-They appear as cylindrical patties with a diameter of a couple of centimeters and a length of 7/8 centimeters, but more rounded versions are also standard.
-They are usually made of finely minced beef and lamb, seasoned with salt, spices, and herbs.
-They are served cooked on the barbecue, on the grill, or the griddle.
-They are usually served with onion (usually white) cut into cubes or rings, ajvar, a spicy sauce made of ground red peppers and spices, or kajmak, a creamy dairy product typical of the Balkans.
+They appear as cylindrical patties with a diameter of a couple of centimeters and a length of 7/8 centimeters.
+More rounded versions are also standard, usually made of finely minced beef and lamb, seasoned with salt, spices, and herbs, and cooked on the barbecue, grill, or skillet.
+Their filling is traditionally onion (typically white) cut into cubes or rings, ajvar, a spicy sauce made of ground red peppers and spices, or kajmak, a creamy dairy product typical of the Balkans.

 A variation sees them coated in flour and browned in a pan.
-On request, it is possible to have them with a cheese ball.
-They can be served on a plate or inside a loaf of bread.
+It is possible to have them with a cheese ball, served on a plate or inside a loaf of bread on request.

-In Bosnia and Herzegovina, typical Sarajevo’s ćevapčići are traditionally sold as street food served in unique bread shapes called somun.
+In Bosnia and Herzegovina, typical Sarajevo’s ćevapčići are traditional street food served in unique bread shapes called somun.

 Usually, a second course or even a main course can also be served as appetizers, obviously in smaller proportions.